3ZadeSSG/Minor-Project-Sentiment-Analysis/README.md

 # Minor Project: Sentiment Analysis
-This repository contains full code and deployment steps of my college's minor project on sentiment analysis.
+This repository contains full code and deployment steps of my minor project on sentiment analysis.

 Finally deployed model can be accessed from link: https://model-minor-project.herokuapp.com/